-Good communication is important to getting along well with others, but children often have difficulty understanding that their body language and facial expressions can affect how their words are interpreted.
+Good communication is important for getting along well with others, but students often have difficulty understanding that their body language and facial expressions can affect how their words are interpreted.
+This body language game below will help students practice by using a twist on the game of telephone.

 Tell the group that they will be playing a game called “telephone” in two different ways.
 The first time they play, they will communicate by speaking.
 Then they will communicate using only their body language and facial expressions.